arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

 4/5

 Explain the reason for this score in detail:
 While Vanessa was on holiday, Yuna and I discussed our test case and set the foundations of how it should be made.
 We created the code together with her researching how some EV3 functions such as for the colour sensor and the ultrasonic sensor worked while I typed what she said up the way we planned it.
-After that, she drew back from helping me with the code and mainly designed the arms for our robot.
+After that, she drew back from helping me with the code and mainly designed the arms for our robot, although Vanessa and I made a lot of changes afterwards.
 Yuna was the main contributor to the robot's customisation, and therefore she has contributed significantly during this project!

 When rating 1-5 with 1 being entirely non-functional and 5 being completely functional, how effective was this team member's final test case? (our test case)

-/5
+3/5

 Explain the reason for this score in detail: